v1ctorio/johnny-customs/README.md

 - Database integration with Drizzle
 - Web interface built with Next.js
 - Admin panel for managing submissions
-- Slack bot for interacting with the system
+- Slack bot for easily adding new submissions

 ## Images
 <details>